ietf-wg-dnsop/wg-materials/dnsop-document-status.md

 * draft-ietf-dnsop-resolver-information
     - Moving to the ADD WG

+* draft-fujiwara-dnsop-avoid-fragmentation

 ## WG Documents Held by WG

 ## Active Calls for Adoption

-* draft-fujiwara-dnsop-avoid-fragmentation
-    - ends 27 April

 * draft-pwouters-powerbind
     - ends 4 May

+* draft-pusateri-dnsop-update-timeout
+    - ends 11 May

 ## Candidates For Adoption

-* draft-pusateri-dnsop-update-timeout
-    - week of 27 April

 * draft-mglt-dnsop-dnssec-validator-requirements
     - week of 4 May